tools

 Software Development Kits

-Every platform had its own official Software Development Kit (SDK), so whether you were developing for the Playstation or the PC you would be interacting with different APIs.
+Every platform had its own official Software Development Kit (SDK), so whether you were developing for the PlayStation or the PC you would be interacting with different APIs.
 In addition there were third parties that created their own multi-platform SDKs which could be used on multiple games consoles or Operating Systems.

 We have a post specifically about all the different SDKs for each platform.